 Some urban plans in the expansion area are short term, and some are very long term.

-Short-term plans have a great deal of detail and usually concern themselves with a small area that will be settled very soon.
+Short-term plans usually concern themselves with a small area that will be settled very soon and have a great deal of detail.
 Long-term plans usually concern themselves with a larger area that will not all be settled for some time.
 These have far fewer details.

 Cities need both types of plans.
 Simple plans will help prepare for long-term growth from future migration and natural increase in the urban population.
-More detailed plans can be prepared for smaller areas when it is closer to the time of construction.
+More detailed plans can be prepared for smaller areas closer to the time of construction.
 For instance, they can be used to design neighbourhoods shortly before construction starts.